-In the reporting period, impairment losses of \leqslant 59 million were recognized, compared to \leqslant 32 million in the corresponding period of the previous year.
-Russia reported an increase in impairment losses of \leqslant 11 million to \leqslant 68 million as a result of strong growth in lending to retail and corporate customers.
-In Ukraine, the net release of loan loss provisions fell from \leqslant 20 million to \leqslant 10 million.
-In Belarus, impairment losses were below \leqslant 1 million in the reporting period, compared to a net release of \leqslant 5 million in the previous year.
+In the reporting period, impairment losses of \in 59 million were recognized, compared to \in 32 million in the corresponding period of the previous year.
+Russia reported an increase in impairment losses of \in 11 million to \in 68 million as a result of strong growth in lending to retail and corporate customers.
+In Ukraine, the net release of loan loss provisions fell from \in 20 million to \in 10 million.
+In Belarus, impairment losses were below \in 1 million in the reporting period, compared to a net release of \in 5 million in the previous year.
 Higher sales of non-performing loans in the corresponding period of 2018 were mainly responsible for the decreases.